Shahbag: History

 With the partition of Bengal in 1905, and with Dacca becoming the capital of the new province of East Bengal, European-style houses were rapidly built in the area, especially along the newly constructed Fuller Road (named after Sir Bampfylde Fuller, the first Lieutenant Governor of East Bengal).
 Around this time, the first zoo in the Dhaka area was also established in Shahbag.
 Rani Bilasmani of Bhawal established a new idol in the Kali temple and excavated a large pond in front of it during this period.
 In 1924, Anandamayi Ma moved into Shahbag and established Anandamayi Asharam inside the 2.22 acres of temple ground.

 After the creation of the new nation of Pakistan in 1947, when Dhaka became the capital of East Pakistan, many new buildings were built in the Shahbag area, including, in 1960, the office of Bangladesh Betar, (then Pakistan Radio), the national radio station, the (now-defunct) Dacca race-course, as well as the second electric power-plant in East Bengal.
 On 7 March 1971, Sheikh Mujibur Rahman chose the Ramna Racecourse near Shahbagh to deliver his speech calling for an independent Bangladesh.
 On 27 March 1971, Pakistani Army destroyed the Kali temple and its 120 feet tower.
 During the ensuing Bangladesh Liberation War, many foreign journalists, including the Associated Press bureau chief in Pakistan, Arnold Zeitlin, and Washington Post reporter, H.D.S.
 Greenway stayed at Hotel InterContinental (now Hotel Sheraton) at the Shahbagh Intersection.
 The hotel, which had been declared a neutral zone, nonetheless came under fire from both combatants in the war—the Mukti Bahini and Pakistani army.
 At the conclusion of the war, the Hotel Intercontinental was at first chosen as the venue for the surrender ceremony of the West Pakistan Army; however, the final surrender ceremony later took place in the nearby Ramna Park (now Suhrawardy Uddan).

 Shahbagh is part of the 181st electoral district of Bangladesh: Dhaka 8.
 In 2008 Bangladeshi general election Rashed Khan Menon of Workers Party of Bangladesh was elected as the member of Jatiyo Sangsad (member of parliament or MP) from the area.
 In the Dhaka City Corporation ward commissioner election of 2002 Md.
 Chowdhury Alam (ward 56) and Khaja Habibullah Habib (ward 57) were elected from the Shahbagh area.

 Throughout Bangladesh's history, the Shahbagh intersection has frequently served as a prominent site for public demonstrations and socio-political protests.
 Notable events held at this location include the 2013 Shahbag protests, the 2013 Bangladesh quota reform movement, and the 2025 Shahbag protest.
+Shahbagh was a centre of protests during the July Uprising.